briandgomez/Study/Security+/Security Operations.md

         - Could have malware infections/missing anti-malware
     - Perform a health check before connecting to the network

-- <u>Endpoint Detection and Response Solutions (EDR)</u>: monitors and protects individual devices (endpoints) like laptops, desktops, and servers
+- <u>Endpoint Detection and Response (EDR)</u>: monitors and protects individual endpoints like laptops, desktops, and servers.
+It can automatically respond such as quarantine files and isolate devices
+    - Takes it a step further that anti-malware/anti-virus software and determines root cause analysis

-- <u>Extended Detection and Response (XDR)</u>: expands on EDR and pulls together data from multiple sources like endpoints, email, cloud, and network systems
+- <u>Extended Detection and Response (XDR)</u>: expands on EDR and pulls data from multiple sources like endpoints, email, cloud, & network systems to connect how all the pieces of an incident are related.
+It also responds to threats to protect the devices.

 # Identity and Access Management
-- <u> Lightweight Directory Access Protocol (LDAP)</u>: protocol that allows applications to access and authenticate specific user information across directory services
+- <u> Lightweight Directory Access Protocol (LDAP)</u>: protocol that applications use to talk to AD to authenticate users & devices and check what access rights they have
     - It has a hierarchical structure

-- <u> Security Assertion Markup Language (SAML)</u>: language used in authenticating and authorizing data between an identity provider (i.e. Google) and service provider (i.e. AWS)
+- <u> Security Assertion Markup Language (SAML)</u>: XML-based protocol that allows SSO by passing authentication and authorization data between an Identity Provider (i.e. Active Directory) and a Service Provider (i.e. GitHub)
     - Not originally meant for mobile devices

-- <u>OAuth</u>: token based authorization used to grant users limited access to their resources without exposing credentials
+- <u>Open Authorization (OAuth)</u>: token-based authorization framework that lets apps or users get limited access to resources without sharing passwords or full credentials
     - Used with OpenID
         - OpenID handles authentication while OAuth handles authorization